Britain to fund prostate cancer pill in U-turn

 “We are very pleased and proud that a drug we discovered will now be available to help many more people than before,” he said.

-“This success highlights the important role that not-for-profit organizations can make in drug discovery and development.”
+“This success highlights the important role that not-for-profit organisations can make in drug discovery and development.”

 The drug has a list price of 2,930 pounds for a 30-day supply of 120 tablets, NICE said.